Found a Stray?

 If the animal is sick or injured, please take it to the closest animal shelter or emergency facility.
 Take the found pet to a veterinarian, emergency animal hospital or your area animal shelter to have the pet’s entire body scanned for a microchip.
 Microchips can migrate in the pet’s body.
 A current, registered microchip can help identify an owner.
 If you can, please keep the animal secure and safe in your home while searching for the owner.

-If you’ve found a healthy stray or need to surrender your pet
+If you’ve found a healthy stray

 Please contact the animal service organization for the city in which the animal to be surrendered currently resides, or was originally found.
 Every city and municipality in Sonoma County has contracted with the animal shelter of their choice to provide animal sheltering and animal control for their residents.
 The shelter directory and contact information are listed below.